ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

 The models are now being served through a gRPC endpoint at port 8085.

 ### 4. Test
 You can now test the service with a simple Python client program.
-Ensure that the [Watson NLP Python SDK](https://github.com/ibm-build-labs/Watson-NLP/blob/main/access/README.md) is installed on your machine.
+Ensure that the [Watson NLP python client library](https://github.com/ibm-build-labs/Watson-NLP/blob/main/access/README.md) is installed on your machine.
 ```
 cd ../Client
 ```